Wonder Woman 1984 has already been subject to a great many delays – but hopes are hight that its most recently announced release date will be kept.

-“First and foremost let me say how much Gal and I love all our devoted Wonder Woman fans around the world, and your excitement for WW84 couldn’t make us happier or more eager for you to see the movie,” Jenkins said in a release.
+Jenkins earlier announced how keen she was for fans to finally see the film, writing in a release, “First and foremost let me say how much Gal and I love all our devoted Wonder Woman fans around the world, and your excitement for WW84 couldn’t make us happier or more eager for you to see the movie.

 The first film was both commercially and critically successful, so it was pretty much a guaranteed that the character would get another standalone feature film – with any decade between World War One and the present-day up for adaptation.